 Moving up?
 Tips to increase the value of your home when selling

-We ask Robert Glynn of Habu Interiors for his advice on ways to allow potential buyers recognise the value of your home
+We ask Robert Glynn of Habu Interior Design for his advice on ways to allow potential buyers recognise the value of your home

 On the day of viewings make sure everything is sparklingly clean.
 Photograph: iStock